Before connecting to our WebSocket API, ensure you have the following:

 }

-array.The server pushes data updates as JSON-encoded messages.
-The format depends on the subscription type
+The server sends real-time data updates as JSON messages.
+The format varies based on your subscription type.

 or /symbols/quotes